 Bio

-Esha is an Adjunct Professor of Clinical Law at New York University School of Law, where she co-teaches the Technology, Law, and Policy Clinic.
-She contributed a chapter to the treatise Feminist Cyberlaw on the legal landscape for digital journalism and research.
-She was formerly a member of the National Artificial Intelligence Advisory Committee, Law Enforcement Subcommittee, a body tasked with advising the President on issues in artificial intelligence.
+Esha has served as an Adjunct Professor of Clinical Law at New York University School of Law, where she co-taught the Technology, Law, and Policy Clinic.
+She contributed a chapter to the treatise Feminist Cyberlaw (University of California Press) and is a co-author of Auditing AI (MIT Press).
+She currently serves as a board member of the nonprofit Partnership on AI, and was formerly a member of the National Artificial Intelligence Advisory Committee, Law Enforcement Subcommittee, a body tasked with advising the President on issues in artificial intelligence.

 Featured work